What B2B marketing personalization actually means

 Segment email nurture sequences by buying stage.
 Early-stage prospects need educational content.
 Late-stage prospects need proof points and implementation details.

-Account-based marketing requires personalized ad creative and precise targeting.
+Account-based advertising requires personalized ad creative and precise targeting.
 Instead of broad campaigns, you serve ads only to companies matching your ideal customer profile.

 ABM ad personalization levers include: